kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Mirha_SOLARSAFE_report.md

 ## References

 - Macri, A.M., Pop, G., Epure, D.G., Szabo, K. and Vodnar, D.C.
 (2021).
-"The Occurrence of Aflatoxins in Nuts and Dry Nuts Packed in Four Different Plastic Packaging from the Romanian Market." *Microorganisms*, 9(1).
+"The Occurrence of Aflatoxins in Nuts and Dry Nuts Packed in Four Different Plastic Packaging from the Romanian Market." *Microorganisms*,.
 - Omar, S.S., Haddad, M.A. and Parisi, S. (2020).
-"Validation of HPLC and Enzyme-Linked Immunosorbent Assay (ELISA) Techniques for Detection and Quantification of Aflatoxins in Different Food Samples." *Foods*, 9(5).
+"Validation of HPLC and Enzyme-Linked Immunosorbent Assay (ELISA) Techniques for Detection and Quantification of Aflatoxins in Different Food Samples." *Foods*,.
 - Shakerardekani, A. and Karim, R. (2013).
-"Effect of Different Types of Plastic Packaging Films on the Moisture and Aflatoxin Contents of Pistachio Nuts During Storage." *Journal of Food Science and Technology*, 50(2), pp. 409-411.
+"Effect of Different Types of Plastic Packaging Films on the Moisture and Aflatoxin Contents of Pistachio Nuts During Storage." *Journal of Food Science and Technology*,

 ---